MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests/includes/6-perform-code-coverage.md

 Talk track:

-* Carol leaves, and Bob and Alice talk more about testing.
+* Amita leaves, and Andy and Alice talk more about testing.
-* Bob: I like the idea of unit testing, but how do we know when we're done?
+* Andy: I like the idea of unit testing, but how do we know when we're done?
 How do we know if we're covering everything?
 * Alice: We don't have to cover everything right away, but we can add in _code coverage_ testing to see what percentage of our code has unit tests.
-* Bob: That's cool.
+* Andy: That's cool.
 Sounds like we can establish a baseline and improve over time?
 * Alice: That's right.
 Eventually we can even configure the build to fail if we don't meet a given threshold.
 That would help us reduce technical debt (TODO: we can explain why) and it helps keeps us honest.
 But for now, we just want to see how much is covered.

 -----